-- 23. On April 20, 2021, during a regularly scheduled and properly noticed meeting, the Planning Commission adopted findings of fact, as required by Kitsap County Code 21.08.100(F) that the amendments, as recommended during deliberations: - a.
+- 23. On April 20, 2021, during a regularly scheduled and properly noticed meeting, the Planning Commission adopted findings of fact, as required by Kitsap County Code 21.08.100(F), that the Planning Commission recommended amendments: - a.
 Are supported by the Capital Facilities Plan; - b.
 Are consistent with the GMA, the Countywide Planning Policies, The Kitsap County Comprehensive Plan, and other applicable laws and policies; - c.
 Are consistent with the applicable decision criteria in Kitsap County code 21.08.070, as demonstrated in the findings and conclusions of the staff report and adopted herein; - d.
 Reflect current local circumstances; and - e.
-Promotes the public interest and welfare of the citizens of Kitsap County. - 24.
+Promote the public interest and welfare of the citizens of Kitsap County. - 24.
 On April 28, 2021, the Department of Community Development forwarded the Planning Commission findings of fact and recommendation to the Kitsap County Board of Commissioners for consideration. - 25.
 On May 5, 2021, during a regularly scheduled and properly noticed meeting, the Kitsap County Board of Commissioners was provided an overview of the proposed ordinance which included amendments to the Shoreline Master Program and related amendments in Titles 15, 19, and 21. - 26.
 On May 12, 2021, Kitsap County issued a Notice of Public Hearing in the legal publication of record regarding the content of the proposed ordinance before the Board of County Commissioners. - 27.
-From May 12 to May 26, 2021, following timely and effective public notice, the Department of Community Development held a public comment period on the proposed ordinance and staff report.
-The County received XX comments via email, the online open house comment portal and public hearing testimony. - 28.
-On May 24, 2021, following timely and effective legal public notice, the Kitsap County Board of Commissioners held a public hearing on the proposed ordinance. - 29.
-On June 7, 2021, during a regularly scheduled and property noticed meeting, the Kitsap County Board of Commissioners considered the proposed ordinance, the findings and recommendation of the Planning Commission, the Department recommendation and analysis in the staff report, the public testimony provided, and the record. - Section 3.
-General Substantive Findings.
-The Kitsap County Board of Commissioners makes the following findings regarding Kitsap County's Shoreline Master Program (SMP) codified in Title 22 and associated amendments required for consistency in Title 15 (Flood Hazard Areas), Title 19 (Critical
+From May 12 to May 26, 2021, following timely and effective public notice, the Kitsap County Board of Commissioners held a public comment period on the proposed ordinance and staff report.
+The County received 13 comments via email, the online open house comment portal and public hearing testimony. - 28.
+On May 18, 2021, after collaborative discussion with Kitsap County, the Department of Ecology issued its initial determination for Kitsap County's draft Shoreline Master Program. - 29.
+On May 24, 2021, following timely and effective legal public notice, the Kitsap County Board of Commissioners held a public hearing on the proposed ordinance. - 30.
+On June 7, 2021, during a regularly scheduled and property noticed meeting, the Kitsap County Board of Commissioners considered the proposed ordinance, the findings and recommendation of the Planning Commission, the Department recommendation and analysis in the staff report, the public testimony provided, and the record.